Updated: Aug 25

-This is so easy you won’t believe you‘ve never tried it!
-Get yourself a bag of organic raw cashews (do not use roasted or flavored nuts, this will not work properly in a processed state).
-I recommend buying locally if possible, but if you’re like me, that’s not an option.
-I buy organic raw cashews in bulk and store them in the fridge for freshness between batches.
-Cashew milk is the easiest nut milk I’ve ever made, and it’s MUCH easier than going to the store to pick some up!
+I always recommend buying local if possible, but if you’re like me, that’s not an option.
+So, I buy organic raw cashews in bulk and store them in the fridge for freshness between batches.
+Cashew milk is the easiest nut milk I’ve ever made, and it’s MUCH easier than running out to the store to pick some up!

 How it's done